Wadi Rum, Jordan

 Petroglyphs and Inscriptions

-Think of Wadi Rum as this giant outdoor gallery home to more than 25,000 rock drawings and 20,000 bits of writing from way back, like the Nabataean and Thamudic folks.
-These pictures show people and critters giving us the scoop on what life was like in the sandy olden days.
+Think of Wadi Rum as a giant outdoor gallery, home to more than 25,000 rock drawings and 20,000 inscriptions from ancient times, including those of the Nabataean and Thamudic peoples.
+These pictures show people and critters giving us a glimpse into what life was like in the sandy olden days.

 Lawrence of Arabia

 Wadi Rum became world-famous thanks to T.E.
-Lawrence, or Lawrence of Arabia.
-His writings paint a clear picture of the area, and he set up shop here while fighting in the Arab Revolt against the Ottomans.
+Lawrence, also known as Lawrence of Arabia.
+His writings paint a vivid picture of the area, and he established himself here while fighting in the Arab Revolt against the Ottomans.
 Tourists love visiting places like Lawrence’s Spring and what’s left of his house.

 Activities and Adventures in Wadi Rum